-Designated or established backcountry campsites are official, mapped campsites in popular areas that are heavily used and have permitted fire rings.
-Using established backcountry campsites helps to restrict human impact in high use areas to a small area.
+Designated or established backcountry campsites are official, mapped campsites in popular areas.
+Using established backcountry campsites helps to restrict human impacts in high-use areas.

 Dispersed camping is camping outside of established campgrounds.
-When dispersed camping, you must be at least 1 mile from any maintained road and you must be at least 100 feet from any water source or meadow, unless the meadow is covered by at least 1 foot of snow.
-Campfires are prohibited when dispersed camping and you must be out of sight of all trails, ski routes, and other campers.
+You must be at least 1 mile from any maintained road and you must be at least 100 feet from any water source or meadow, unless the meadow is covered by at least 1 foot of snow.
+You must also be out of sight of all trails, ski routes, and other campers.

 Are any area closed to backcountry camping?

 Yes, camping is prohibited in Research Natural Areas and within 1/4 mile of Boundary Springs, Sphagnum Bog, and Thousand Springs.
 Camping is also prohibited inside the caldera.